instructlab/community/README.md

 ## Community Goals

-The goals of this open-source community includes the following:
+The goals of this open source community includes the following:

 - Drive adoption of the InstructLab tooling and model API standard.
-- Grow an ecosystem of open data (contributions) and open models (interactions).
+- Grow and an ecosystem of contribution driven open models
 - Establish deployable patterns, practices, and evidence for sophisticated use cases.

 ## Getting Started with the InstructLab Project workstreams🥼

-InstructLab (**L**arge-scale **A**lignment for chat**B**ots) is an open-source initiative by Red Hat and IBM.
+InstructLab (**L**arge-scale **A**lignment for chat**B**ots) is an open source initiative by Red Hat and IBM.
 It provides a platform for easy engagement with Large Language Models (LLM) by using the `ilab` command-line interface (CLI) tool.
 Users can augment the LLM’s capabilities by submitting the skills and knowledge that they have tested to the project’s taxonomy repository on GitHub by creating a pull request.

 The following documentation shows you an overview of the workflow, and the resources needed, to get started with InstructLab.